bjarneo/hemmelig/README.md

   <img src="logo.png" alt="Hemmelig Logo" width="200"/>
 </p>

-# Hemmelig: Encrypted Chat with Relay Server
+# Hemmelig: A Secure TUI Chat Application

-This project is the official TUI version of [Hemmelig.app](https://github.com/HemmeligOrg/Hemmelig.app), created by the original author.
+This project is the official Terminal User Interface (TUI) for Hemmelig, created by the original author of [Hemmelig.app](https://github.com/HemmeligOrg/Hemmelig.app).

-Hemmelig is a secure, end-to-end encrypted chat and file transfer application designed for direct peer-to-peer communication.
-It uses a **Relay Server** to overcome Network Address Translation (NAT) issues, allowing users behind restrictive firewalls to connect securely.
-The relay server acts as a simple, hardened switchboard, forwarding encrypted data between clients without ever decrypting or inspecting the messages.
+While they share a name, the security model of this TUI is fundamentally different and designed for live, interactive chat.
+Unlike the web version, which is built for stateless, one-time secret sharing, this application creates a persistent, end-to-end encrypted session between two users.

+The secure session is established using an **Elliptic-Curve Diffie-Hellman (ECDH)** key exchange over Curve25519.
+This ensures that all communication, including messages and file transfers, is protected with perfect forward secrecy for the duration of the session.
+The relay server facilitates the connection but is never able to decrypt the contents of the conversation.

 ## Features